s2mLab/ControlOdrive/README.md

 ```
 ### Position control and velocity control
 Setting the `odrv0.axis0.controller.config.control_mode`, the `odrv0.axis0.controller.config.input_mode` and the
-`odrv0.axis0.requested_state` must be done only one and not between each change of position or velocity !
+`odrv0.axis0.requested_state` must be done only once and not between each change of position or velocity !